samisnotinsane/hackernews-client/README.md

 ### Unit tests

-To run all unit tests, make sure you're in the root directory (`hackernews-client`) use Python's built in `unittest` library
+To run all unit tests, make sure you're in the root directory (`hackernews-client`).
+Use Python's built in `unittest` library

 ```
 python -m unittest -v